-- Evaluate the benefit/risk evaluation of drugs in order to ensure the rational use of medicines
+- Critically evaluate the benefit/risk evaluation of drugs in order to ensure the rational use of medicines

-- Know the mechanisms of adverse drug reactions and drug interactions and how they can be prevented
+- Identify the mechanisms of adverse drug reactions, drug-drug, drug-disease and drug-gene interactions and how they can be prevented

-- Know how medication errors occur, how they can be prevented and use pharmacovigilance to monitor drug safety in practice
+- Analyse how medication errors occur, how they can be prevented and use pharmacovigilance to monitor drug safety in practice

-- Discern the clinical relevance of pharmacokinetics and pharmacogenomics in practice
+- Discern the clinical relevance of pharmacokinetics, therapeutic drug monitoring and pharmacogenomics in practice

-- Understand harm reduction principles in terms of substance misuse and know how to apply them when providing services such as opiate substitution treatment and needle exchange services.
+- Describe harm reduction principles in terms of substance misuse and apply these principles when providing services such as opiate substitution treatment and needle exchange services

 Additional Teaching Mode Information